SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_caa13404-9243-493b-943e-9848cadb1f99_do_not_edit_manually.md

 ??? abstract "Microsoft 365 Sign-in With No User Agent"

     Detects a sign-in without any User-Agent header.
-This may indicate that the sign-in originated from an adversary-in-the-middle phishing tool.
-Sign-ins happenning through a regular web browser always have a User-Agent header.
+This may indicate that the sign-in originated from an adversary-in-the-middle phishing page or a password spraying tool.
+Sign-ins happening through a regular web browser always have a User-Agent header.
+Investigate the source IP address.
+If it is unknown, assume that the account's password is compromised.

     - **Effort:** elementary